Jérôme Thibouville, JTL,

 Jérôme Thibouville-Lamy & Cie, abbreviated as "J.T.L.", was a French musical instrument making company, formed in the mid 19th century from the merger of pre-existing makers.

-It was based in Mirecourt, France, and was active producing large numbers of woodwind, brass and stringed instruments until the mid 20th century.
+and was active producing large numbers of woodwind, brass and stringed instruments until the mid 20th century.
 The company also made large numbers of mechanical organs and organettes between 1880 and 1910.
 Some of these models were made with license of the Gavioli company.

 The name was adopted around 1867 after Louis Émile Jérôme Thibouville, a partner in the instrument maker Husson-Buthod-Thibouville, married Marguerite Hyacinthe Lamy, a cousin of his business partners, and upon becoming owner of the firm he renamed it using their combined names: Jérôme Thibouville-Lamy.